Katie (talk show): Production

 Katie premiered on Monday, September 10, 2012.
 The show aired at 3:00 p.m.
 (ET) on all eight ABC owned-and-operated stations (O&O), as part of their local schedules.
 Approximately 96 percent of the affiliates that carried the show in the 50 top U.S markets were ABC stations.
 Although affiliates were encouraged to air Katie during the 3:00 p.m. timeslot (ET), the actual airtime of the program varied from one market to another.
 The executive producer of the program was former NBCUniversal CEO and former executive producer of Today, Jeff Zucker.
 He left the show in January 2013 to join CNN.

 In Canada, Katie ran nationwide on the City network at 4:00 p.m.
 (ET/PT).
 On January 30, 2013, Katie was renewed for a second and final season.
-On December 19, 2013, it was announced that Katie was canceled.
+On December 19, 2013, it was announced that Couric and Disney-ABC agreed to cancel Katie after two seasons.
 In a statement, Disney-ABC and Couric said: "We've mutually agreed that there will not be a third season of the show.
 We're very proud of everyone’s contributions to making Katie the No. 1 new syndicated talk show of 2012-13, and we look forward to the rest of the season."

 Beginning in the 2013–14 television season, seven of the network's O&O stations (excluding KFSN-TV) and the network's San Antonio affiliate, KSAT-TV, decided to relocate General Hospital back to the 3:00 p.m.
 ET/2:00 p.m.
 CT timeslot via tape delay.

+Reception

+Critical response

+James Poniewozik of Time questioned Couric's decision to move to daytime television, believing that she was better suited on the morning talk show Today.